 Multiple personality disorder (MPD), also known as Dissociative identity disorder (DID), is a mental disorder characterized by at least two distinct and relatively enduring identities or dissociated personality states.
-It is a serious and an acute condition that requires constant looking after.
+It is a serious and acute condition that requires constant looking after.
 The flammable nature of MPD often has eccentric results, which, if put in the right context, can yield great results.
-The vagaries of its nature also allow people to tell stories which are also emotionally eviscerating.
+The vagaries of its nature also allow people to tell stories that are also emotionally eviscerating.
 They also allow the use of non-linear story-telling, giving birth to new filming techniques.

 Hollywood has seen innumerable carnations of the disorder on screen, some of which have stood head and shoulders above others.
 Not only because of the cinematography or the direction but essentially because of the ocean-deep characters and outstanding performances.
 These movies have thus far stood the test of time and have mostly and widely been regarded as cult movies.
 We decided to document some of the latter in an article.

 So, here is the list of top movies about multiple personality disorder (Dissociative Identity Disorder Movies).
-You can watch some of these best multiple personality disorder movies on Netflix or Amazon Prime or Hulu.
+You can watch some of these best multiple personality disorder movies on Netflix or Amazon Prime, or Hulu.
 Some of these are split personality movies.
-After ‘Split (2016)’, the James McAvoy‘s stunner in which he sported more than 23 different personas, the DID movies have gotten a different meaning altogether.
-Not only M. Night Shyamalan has raised the bar of such movies to the zenith, but he’s also here with yet another stunner in the form of ‘Glass (2019)’, the sequel to ‘Split’.
+After ‘Split (2016)’, James McAvoy‘s stunner in which he sported more than 23 different personas, the DID movies have gotten a different meaning altogether.
+Not only M. Night Shyamalan has raised the bar of such movies to the zenith, but he’s also here with yet another stunner in the form of ‘Glass (2019)’, the sequel to ‘Split.’
 Please note that the movies have not been ranked in any order whatsoever.
 Without any further ado, let’s go through the list.

 25. Secret Window (2004)

 There is just something about Johnny Depp that is plain wrong.
-Be it his chiseled looks, or his deep baritone, they fit in absolutely any role on offer.
+Be it his chiseled looks, or his deep baritone; they fit in absolutely any role on offer.
 He took on the part of a struggling author, Mort Rainey, whose recent divorce and a bout of writer’s block compel him to retreat to his cabin in the woods.
-Things take a turn for the worse, when an unknown writer, John Shooter confronts him and alleges him of plagiarizing his story.
+Things take a turn for the worse when an unknown writer, John Shooter confronts him and alleges him of plagiarizing his story.
 Further probing confirms the latter’s claims, albeit with a different ending.
 A series of strange events follow in his life, including his dog being killed with a screwdriver, which takes a toll on his being.
 Mort finally discovers that he himself is Shooter, becoming the latter whenever he was asleep or fainted, owing to MPD.
 The petrifying ending, which I won’t spoil for you, is a fitting finale, true to the core nature of the movie.